jakobnissen/Probably.jl/docs/src/cuckoo.md

 ```@docs
 Base.in(item, filter::AbstractCuckooFilter)
 Base.push!(filter::AbstractCuckooFilter, item)
-Base.delete!(filter::AbstractCuckooFilter, item)
+Base.pop!(filter::AbstractCuckooFilter, item)
 ```

 ### Misc operations

+!!! note
-*Note: Cuckoo filters supports the following operations, which have no cuckoo-specific docstring because they behave as stated in the documentation in Base:*
+    Cuckoo filters supports the following operations, which have no cuckoo-specific docstring because they behave as stated in the documentation in Base:

 ```
 Base.copy!